jabrij93/Odds-or-Evens-Game/README.md

 # Odds-or-Evens-Game
+This game is designed in raw Java code.
+It is based on string method and if,else statement.
 The game is similar to rock paper scissors.
 It is played  between two players, you versus the computer.
-To read more go to README file.
+Each  player will choose either "odds" or "evens".
+Once you  have chosen your side, you each choose a number  of fingers to play - 0 to 5.
+The winner is determined by whether the sum of your fingers is odd or even.
+Here's a clip of the game being played:  https://youtu.be/4ZOLs03vILs?t=1m